 I’m very pleased to let you know that the Library has recently purchased The Telegraph Historical Archive, 1855-2016 from Gale, the fully searchable digital archive of what was once the world’s largest-selling newspaper.

 Thanks to a request from a HCA student the Library currently has trial access Manchuria Daily News Online from Brill.
 This resource offers scholars of the modern history of Japan in China a multifaceted view of competing Japanese agendas in the China theatre.

-Thanks to a request from staff in HCA the Library currently has trial access to U.S. Declassified Documents Online from Gale.
+Thanks to a request from HCA staff the Library has recently purchased U.S. Declassified Documents Online from Gale.
 This database provides immediate access to a broad range of previously classified federal records spanning the twentieth and twenty-first centuries.

 I’m happy to let you know that the Library now has access to Medieval and Early Modern Studies a digital research source from Adam Matthew Digital.
 This offers you access to a huge range of primary sources covering social, cultural, political, scientific and religious perspectives, from the 15th to early 18th centuries.

 Thanks to a request from staff in Classics the Library now has access to Vetus Latina Database from Brepols.
 This is an online index to all Greek and Latin patristic citations or allusions to the pre-Vulgate editions of the Bible, collected by the Vetus Latina Institut in Beuron, Germany.

 I’m happy to let you know that the Library currently has trial access to Research Methods Primary Sources from Adam Matthew.
 This new resource is an online learning tool for primary source literacy that can be used in classroom-based and online teaching, as well as for independent study.

 You can access Research Methods Primary Sources for an extended period via the E-resources trials page.
 Access is available on and off-campus.